-Beneficial interests in the John L. Santikos Trust: The majority of the remaining assets held in a trust for the beneficial interest are cash and cash equivalents.
-Management determined the fair value of the beneficial interest using the market approach.
-The Foundation's beneficial interest is classified as Level 1 in the hierarchy.

-Beneficial interests in perpetual trusts: Fair value measurement (unit of account) is based on the interest of the trust for each individual beneficial interest as determined by third-party trustees, except for oil and gas interests which are determined by management using a cash flow model (income approach).
-Due to the significant unobservable inputs required to estimate the fair value of the underlying assets, the Foundation's beneficial interest is classified as Level 3 in the hierarchy.
+Beneficial interest in trusts: The majority of the remaining assets held in the living trust are held in cash and cash equivalents.
+Management has determined the fair value of the beneficial interest in the living trust using the market approach.
+The beneficial interest in this trust is classified as Level 1 in the fair value hierarchy.
+The fair value of the beneficial interest in perpetual trusts, testamentary trust and life estate are based on the interest of the trust for each individual beneficial interest, as determined by the third-party trustees, except for oil and gas interests which are determined by management using a cash flow model (income approach).
+Due to the significant unobservable inputs required to estimate the fair value of the underlying assets, the Foundation's beneficial interest in perpetual trusts, testamentary trust and life estate are classified as Level 3 in the hierarchy.